Norway MVA Invoice Mandatory Fields: §5-1-1 Checklist

 The fields below are what §5-1-1 requires on every Norwegian B2B invoice.
 Norwegian field labels are italicised on first use; after that they read as plain text.

 Buyer identification, including the buyer organisasjonsnummer for B2B sales.
 The invoice must identify the buyer by name and address, and on B2B sales it must include the buyer's organisasjonsnummer.
-This is the single most-missed field on foreign-supplier invoices issued into Norway.
-A US, UK, or German supplier who has been issuing invoices for years without a buyer-orgnr field on their template will continue to do so until a Norwegian customer's AP team pushes back, because their template was never designed for the Norwegian buyer-orgnr requirement.
+This is the single most-missed field on foreign-supplier invoices issued into Norway — a US, UK, or German supplier whose template was never designed for the Norwegian buyer-orgnr requirement will keep omitting it until a Norwegian customer pushes back.
+From the foreign supplier's side, the Norwegian customer is asking you to bring the document into compliance with Norwegian rules, not making a courtesy request; add a buyer-orgnr field to the template.

 §5-1-3 and the Locked, Gap-Free Invoice Numbering Rule